shusiner/wasm-learning/nodejs/math_funcs/README.md

 Listening at http://localhost:8080
 ```

-Then point your browser to `http://hostname:8080` enter numeric values for `a`, `b`, `c`, and hit the "Solve" button to find the roots.
+Then point your browser to `http://hostname:8080` try out various functions and hit the "Solve" button to find the answers.